|Texas Institute of Orthopedic Surgery & Sports Medicine, PLLC

 - Have you had a previous injury to the front of your knee?

-- Do you have any medical conditions that might predispose you to a quadriceps injury?
+- Do you have any medical conditions that might predispose you to a knee or a patellar tendon injury?

 - Have you had surgery to your knee, such as a total knee replacement or an anterior cruciate ligament reconstruction?